Skip to content

 directorystringPath to the directory to expose

-• Directory paths: Resolved relative to the config file location for local paths
+• Directory paths: Relative paths are resolved relative to the config file location for local workspaces

-• Target types: Can only reference container or VM resources
+• Target references: When specified, can only reference container resources

 • Workspace names: Must be unique within the editor